go-vela/vela-k6/DOCS.md

   commands:
     - npm install -g projektor-publish
     - npx projektor-publish --serverUrl=https://my-projektor-server.dev --performance="./test-results.json"
 ```

 > **NOTE:**
 >
 > Projektor will not accept performance test results unless the below stats are included

-For your results to be accepted by Projektor, your k6 script's `options.summaryTrendStats` MUST include the following:
+For your results to be accepted by your Projektor server, the k6 script's `options.summaryTrendStats` MUST include the following:

 ```js
 export const options = {